This text was fully written by humans.

 Try to identify your main sources of stress.
 People have their own individual resilience to stress — while some get stressed while teaching and mentoring junior employees, some are fragile to judgment at work, some malfunction while in conflict, and others primarily stress about public presentations.

-So, identify stressors detrimental to you and seek help.
+So, identify stressors that are particularly detrimental to you and seek help.
 Take a specialistic course (e.g., in cognitive restructuring, conflict resolution, time management), practice the skill you lack, or, come back to point no 1 and shuffle tasks with other employees so that you are not exposed to stressors for the time being.
+For instance, if public presentations are a formidable stressor for you, we can recommend our article “11 Steps To Stop Stressing About Public Presentations.”

 6. Seek Social Support.